0xPumpkin/axie-profit-loss-calculator/README.md

 for this purpose (and left the function in there), however I was not able to rely on it due to rate limiting for free users.
 If you have an API key, this may be a better route for you.
 This csv is also incomplete at the time of this writing, but I intend to fill it in with missing 2021 dates as time permits.
 If you use this before then, you may have to do that yourself, sorry.
+Token prices are taken directly from the Coin Gecko website, and are as of 18:00 each day, so the 'true' profit and loss on these calculations may be off a bit.
+Sorry again!
 Lastly, the date format on the csv is DD-MM-YYYY.
 If you complete this file on your own make sure you do not mix up the days/months or you will have a bad time.

 The script itself requires you to fill in your ronin address and a filepath where you will store the aforementioned csv.